Abhishank005/SRGAN-Based-Video-Enhancement-using-Single-Image-Super-Resolution/README.md

 ```

 # STEP-6
-Run the code below for conversion of super resolved frames into a Video-
+Run the Python codes given  below to  convert  super resolved frames obtained into a Video-

 ```python
 import cv2